 One thing I am regularly being told is the preference to order in-season flowers to save money.
-I know where this comes from: it’s on The Knot, Pinterest, and every other wedding website out there, and it’s always been advice that confused me as an East Lansing Florist.
+I know where this comes from: it’s on The Knot, Pinterest, and every other wedding website out there, and it’s always been advise that confused me as an East Lansing Florist

 Here’s the deal with the seasonality of flowers and what it affects: whether I can get them or not.
 With the exception of roses around Valentine’s Day, I’ve never had the cost of a flower depend, in any meaningful way, on the season.
 I either can get a specific type of flower or I can’t.
 No matter the time of year, the same flower generally costs the same.